A Complete Guide to Printing Machines for Corrugated Packaging

 Key advantages of using modern printing machines include:

-• High-speed performance for large production runs
+- High-speed performance for large production runs

-• Precision print registration, even on recycled or textured board
+- Precision print registration, even on recycled or textured board

-• Reduced waste and downtime with automated setup systems
+- Reduced waste and downtime with automated setup systems

-• Cost savings over time through better ink management and maintenance systems
+- Cost savings over time through better ink management and maintenance systems

 Corrugated box producers now demand more from their machinery—not only in terms of print quality but also in how machines integrate with the full box production line.

-Overview of Printing Technologies for Corrugated Boxes
+Types of Printing Machines for Corrugated Packaging

 Several printing methods are used in corrugated production.
 Each has its own strengths depending on your output volume, product type, and budget.